Alabama Coastal BirdFest

 -

-Dauphin Island, dubbed “America’s Birdiest Coastal Town,” is one of the top locations in North America for viewing neotropical migrants due to these two famous migrant patches.
-Starting at Goat Tree Reserve, we willl split our time between these prominent hotspots that attract migrating songbirds.
+Dauphin Island, dubbed “America’s Birdiest Coastal Town,” is one of the top locations in North America for viewing neotropical migrants due to Shell Mound Park and Goat Tree Preserve.
+We will split our time between these famous birding hotspots looking for neotropical migrants.
 If you come to Alabama to bird, you must make a stop here!
 Similar Dauphin Island events run at different times each day–note the different starting times available.

 -